-These values expressing the proportion of chances can be interpreted in such a way that the strongest factor affecting, over the long term, the chances of achieving tertiary education in Europe taken together is the father's occupation (having the highest values and also the largest differences between the chances of the most and the least disadvantaged children in all the periods with the exception of the 1950s).
+The results can be interpreted in such a way that the strongest factor affecting, over the long term, the chances of achieving tertiary education in Europe taken together is the father's occupation (having the highest values and also the largest differences between the chances of the most and the least disadvantaged children in all the periods with the exception of the 1950s and the 1960s).
 Other significant factors include the father's education, the mother's education and the mother's occupation.
-The influence of the mother's occupation is the only one increasing; it used to be very weak, the weakest of all, but today it follows closely the influence of both the father's and the mother's education.
+The influence of the mother's occupation is the only one increasing; it used to be the weakest of all, but today it follows quite closely the influence of both the father's and the mother's education.

 Typology of family background factors.
 The second graph presented in the country profiles outlines the development and distribution of the effects of the parents' education and occupation in the given country and in Europe as a whole.
 In an area defined by four family background factors the graph shows the position of each country in the given period, and it also illustrates how it relates to Europe-wide development.
-The result is an assessment of two major dimensions of a possible transmission of educational inequality-whether it is the father or the mother whose influence is stronger, and whether it is education or occupation that has a stronger impact (see Chapter 3.3).
+It characterises possible transmission of educational inequality by two polar dimensions-whether it is the father or the mother whose influence is stronger, and whether it is education or occupation that has a stronger impact (see Chapter 3.3).
 Again, the same scale of the graph makes it possible to assess the position of the country within the spread of all countries.

-The graph illustrating the situation of all European countries confirms that over the last fifty years the weight of individual factors tilted at first towards the father's characteristics.
+The graph illustrating the situation of all European countries under examination confirms that over the last sixty years the weight of individual factors tilted at first towards the father's characteristics.
 Originally, it was largely the father's education.
-Since the 1960s, however, it has been the father's occupation that has had the largest impact on whether or not the children have achieved tertiary education.
-A major change as regards the influence of the various factors occurred during the 1970s when the mother's influence began to increase and, at the same time, the shift from education to occupation continued.
-The original predominance of the father's influence has been gradually eliminated and, along with this, the influence of the occupation of both parents has been increasing.
+Since the 1970s, however, it has been the father's occupation that has had the largest impact on whether or not the children have achieved tertiary education.
+A major change as regards the influence of the various factors occurred during the 1970s when the mother's relative influence began to increase and, at the same time, the shift from education to occupation continued.
+The original predominance of the father's influence has been gradually eliminated and the influence of the occupation of both parents has been increasing.
+At present, the impact of all four factors of family background is similar.